DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 	- 56 Leaf Clover
 		- Enabled Classic chances by default.
 (Roll for every player instead of only rolling for the killer.)
 			- Need to manually change existing config.
-	- Wicked Ring
-		- Can now trigger off of assists if RiskyMod is installed.
 	- Jar of Souls
 		- Gup/Geep ghosts no longer split on death.